MZandtheRaspberryPi/spot_micro_demo/README.md

 That said, with the BMS system I would encounter an issue where it would cut voltage from 7.4v to 3 or 4vs shortly after turning a system on.
 I think I may have shorted that board in testing, so I eventually removed it which is a bit dangerous as there's nothing protecting the lipo now.

 ### Software OS
-For software, I used Mike4192's code repository and contributed to it.
+For software, I used Mike4192's code repository and contributed to it [here](https://github.com/mike4192/spotMicro).
 The big reason I liked his approach was because it was based on Robot Operating System (ROS) which is a middleware system that makes it easy to integrate and add stuff on.

 ROS lets many different ndoes talk to each other through topics and a publisher/subscriber model over a network.
 You can imagine one node with a camera, one node doing computer vision off of the camera, and one node controlling movement of the robot.
 The computer vision could be on a server running on the local network, the movement control on a microcontroller on the robot as well as the camera.
 That's powerful!